 Digital Futures is a cross-disciplinary research centre that explores and develops digital technologies of great societal importance.
 It was jointly established by KTH Royal Institute of Technology, Stockholm University and RISE Research Institutes of Sweden, based on significant long-term support of a Strategic Research Area by the Swedish Government.
 Digital Futures was inaugurated on 1 October 2020.

-Digital Futures developed out of the Strategic Research Area Information and Communication Technology the Next Generation (ICT TNG), which was established 2009 at KTH in collaboration with Stockholm University and RISE.
-ICT TNG has over the last decade focused its research efforts along four key thematic areas, where 15 targeted faculty recruitments have been made and a large number of collaborative research projects been executed.
+Digital Futures developed out of the Strategic Research Area Information and Communication Technology the Next Generation (ICT TNG), which was established in 2009 at KTH in collaboration with Stockholm University and RISE.
+ICT TNG has over the last decade focused its research efforts on four key thematic areas, where 15 targeted faculty recruitments have been made and a large number of collaborative research projects been executed.

 In 2017, following the announcement in the Swedish Government’s research bill, the planning started for the creation of a new environment on technologies for digital transformation and engaged some hundred faculty members and other researcher leaders at KTH, Stockholm University and RISE as well as at several other organizations and companies.
 This environment is now Digital Futures and was formally established in 2020 based on an annual governmental funding increase to the Strategic Research Area by 78 MSEK to an annual budget of about 115 MSEK.